gravity-platform/doc/source/_pages/guides/developer_guide.md

 - [mongodb](https://www.mongodb.org/) as data tier
 - graviton, a [symfony](https://symfony.com/) based JSON/REST server generation toolkit as api tier
 - several workers as logic tier
-- various angular2 or mobile native presentation tiers that stay in-house for the most part
+- various presentation tiers that stay in-house for the most part

 Along with several supporting services all these services make out what we consider a gravity platform.